-The proposed site design includes two detached two-story buildings with associated parking lot facilities within a landscaped perimeter and fenced limits consisting of wrought iron or tubular steel.
-Based on existing architectural design plans, the maximum height of the proposed buildings is 44 feet, which includes a parapet feature to provide rooftop screening.
-Consistent with the architectural design guidelines established in Chapter 17.16.230 of the City's Municipal Code, the proposed buildings will employ varied exterior construction materials with articulated facades and properly scaled doors and windows.
-The building architecture includes scaled accent features and signage, resulting in a unified architectural style with a desert contemporary theme.
+An associated parking lot within a landscaped perimeter and fenced limits consisting of wrought iron or tubular steel will conclude in an overall gross acreage of 9.27.
+Consistent with the architectural design guidelines established in Chapter 17.16.230 of the City's Municipal Code, the overall architectural character will be that of a well-maintained industrial facility and greenhouses.
+Architecture design for the southernmost 40,600 sf building has not been proposed at this time but is intended to match character and elevations of the two northerly 64,000 sf greenhouses.
+All architectural plans will require review by the City prior to construction.
 Proposed downward-oriented lighting mounted on the building walls and on posts will provide the necessary nighttime illumination for facility security in the parking lot and drive aisles.

-Moreover, the project's design avoids the elements identified by the City as being undesirable.
-In particular, the project will avoid highly reflective surfaces at the ground story; large blank, unarticulated wall surfaces; exposed, untreated precision block walls and chain link fencing.
+Moreover, the Project's design avoids the elements identified by the City as being undesirable.
+In particular, the Project will avoid highly reflective surfaces at the ground story; large blank, unarticulated wall surfaces; exposed, untreated precision block walls and chain link fencing.
 The proposed perimeter landscaping and wrought iron or tubular steel fence design will be complimentary to the building elements.
-The project edges and Little Morongo Road frontage will be improved with trees, palms, shrubs, ground-cover, and accent plantings to visually coordinate with the surrounding desert environment while providing the necessary visibility for law enforcement purposes.
+The Project edges and Little Morongo Road frontage will be improved with trees as well as low level plantings to visually coordinate with the surrounding desert environment while providing the necessary visibility for law enforcement purposes.
 The landscaping design will be subject to review and approval by the City of Desert Hot Springs.
-In the context of the existing setting and land use designation, the proposed Project is not anticipated to adversely alter the existing viewshed on any scenic vistas and less than significant impacts are expected.
+The proposed Project is not anticipated to adversely alter the existing view shed on any scenic vistas and less than-significant impacts are expected.